125 mm anti-tank gun Octopus. Self-propelled anti-tank gun "Sprut-SD. You might be interested

 — afloat, h…………………..
 10

-Specific ground pressure, kg/cm 2 ..0.53.
+Specific pressure on the ground, kg/cm 2 ..0.53.

-The beginning of work on the topic "Octopus-SD" was preceded by a number of events and developments.
-In 1982, a research project was opened under the code "Burun", within the framework of which TsNIITOCHMASH (Klimovsk) explored the possibility of creating an airborne self-propelled anti-tank gun, as unified as possible with a 125-mm gun of high ballistics of tank troops.
-There was already a chassis suitable for solving the problem - an experienced light amphibious tank "Object 934" ("Judge"), developed by the design bureau under the leadership of A.V.
+The start of work on the topic “Octopus-SD” was preceded by a number of events and developments.
+In 1982, a research project under the code “Burun” was opened, within the framework of which TsNIITOCHMASH (Klimovsk) explored the possibilities of creating a landing self-propelled anti-tank gun, maximally unified with a 125-mm high-ballistic gun of tank forces.
+A chassis suitable for solving the problem already existed - an experienced light amphibious tank "Object 934" ("Judge"), developed by the design bureau under the leadership of A.V.
 Shebalin at the Volgograd Tractor Plant (VgTZ).
-Its elements were used in the development of a new generation airborne combat vehicle at VgTZ on the subject of "Bakhcha".
-And already in 1984, experimental firing took place from a 125-mm self-propelled anti-tank gun (SPTP), installed by TsNIITOCHMASH on the chassis of the "Object 934".
+Its elements were used in the development at VgTZ of a new generation airborne combat vehicle based on the theme “Bakhcha”.
+And already in 1984, experimental firing took place from a 125-mm self-propelled anti-tank gun (SPTP), installed by TsNIITOCHMASH on the Object 934 chassis.

-A HUGE BIRTH
+A PAINFUL BIRTH

-The decision of the Military-Industrial Commission of the Council of Ministers of the USSR of June 20, 1985 determined the conduct of development work on the creation of a 125-mm SPTP, which was assigned the code "Sprut-SD" (self-propelled, airborne).
-VgTZ was appointed the lead executor of the work, scientific and technical coordination of the work was entrusted to TsNIITOCHMASH and VNIITRANSMASH.
-OKB-9 UZTM (Uralmashzavod), Central Design Bureau for Krasnogorsk Plant (Krasnogorsk Plant named after S.A.
-Zverev), Central Design Bureau Peleng (Minsk), VNII "Signal", NIMI, Instrument Design Bureau (Tula), Volgograd Shipbuilding Plant.
-The development of landing equipment was taken up by the Moscow Aggregate Plant "Universal".
-The 125-mm self-propelled anti-tank gun SPTP 2S25 Sprut-SD was adopted by the Russian army by a decree of the government of the Russian Federation of September 26, 2005.
-Since the same 2005, SPTP 2S25 has been put into mass production at VgTZ.
+The decision of the Military-Industrial Commission of the Council of Ministers of the USSR dated June 20, 1985 determined the implementation of development work to create a 125-mm SPTP, which was assigned the code “Sprut-SD” (self-propelled, airborne).
+VgTZ was appointed as the lead executor of the work, scientific and technical coordination of the work was entrusted to TsNIITOCHMASH and VNIITRANSMASH.
+OKB-9 UZTM (Uralmashzavod), Central Design Bureau of the Krasnogorsk Plant (Krasnogorsk Plant named after S.A.
+Zverev), Central Design Bureau Peleng (Minsk), took part in the work on the chassis, weapons and instrumentation of the SPTP.
+VNII "Signal", NIMI, Instrument Design Bureau (Tula), Volgograd Shipyard.
+The development of landing equipment was undertaken by the Moscow Universal Aggregate Plant.
+Already in service Russian army“The 125-mm SPTP 2S25 Sprut-SD self-propelled anti-tank gun was adopted by a decree of the Russian government on September 26, 2005.
+Since the same 2005, SPTP 2S25 was launched in mass production at VgTZ.

 DEVICE, WEAPONS, TRANSPORTATION

-The hull and turret are made of aluminum armor alloy, the frontal part of the turret is reinforced with steel plates.
-In combination with the angles of the armor, this provides protection against 23-mm projectiles at a distance of 500 m.
-The frontal projection of the SPTP is protected from fire from 12.7-mm weapons from all ranges.
-All-round protection is provided from small arms fire of 7.62 mm caliber.
-A unified 81-mm installation 902V "Cloud" is installed on the tower for launching smoke grenades and lighting projectiles.
-A four-stroke multi-fuel boxer diesel engine 2V06-2S is installed in the engine compartment, developing a power of 510 hp. s, and a hydromechanical transmission interlocked with it.
+The hull and turret are made of aluminum armor alloy, the front part of the turret is reinforced with steel plates.
+In combination with the angles of the armor, this provides protection against 23-mm projectiles at a range of 500 m.
+The frontal projection of the SPTP is protected from 12.7-mm weapon fire from all ranges.
+All-round protection against fire small arms caliber 7.62 mm.
+The turret is equipped with a unified 81-mm 902V “Cloud” installation for launching smoke grenades and lighting shells.
+The engine and transmission compartment is equipped with a four-stroke multi-fuel boxer diesel engine 2B06-2S, developing a power of 510 hp. s, and a hydromechanical transmission interlocked with it.

 You might be interested: